-- A. No, because the contract for sale referred to the disclosure summary and included a statement that the potential purchaser should not execute the contract until Betsy has read the disclosure summary. - B. No, if the contract for sale referred to the disclosure summary and included, in prominent language, a statement that the Betsey should not execute the contract until she has read the disclosure summary. - C. Yes, because the disclosure summary must be contained within contract for. - D. Yes, unless the contract for sale referred to and incorporated by reference the disclosure summary and included, in prominent language, a statement that Betsy should not execute the contract until she has read the disclosure summary.
+- A. No, because the contract for sale referred to the disclosure summary and included a statement that the potential purchaser should not execute the contract until Betsy has read the disclosure summary. - B. No, if the contract for sale referred to the disclosure summary and included, in prominent language, a statement that the Betsy should not execute the contract until she has read the disclosure summary. - C. Yes, because the disclosure summary must be contained within the contract for sale. - D. Yes, unless the contract for sale referred to and incorporated by reference the disclosure summary and included, in prominent language, a statement that Betsy should not execute the contract until she has read the disclosure summary.

 F.S.
-SECTION 222.01 - DESIGNATION OF HOMESTEAD BY OWNER (BEFORE LEVY)
+Section 222.01 - Designation of Homestead by Owner (Before Levy)